1

 The Funeral Services Assistant primarily supports funeral operations with hands-on tasks and client support, often requiring minimal formal credentials.
 In contrast, Funeral Directors hold licensing, manage client consultations, and oversee funeral arrangements.
 While both roles work within funeral homes, the Funeral Services Assistant focuses on assisting staff, whereas Funeral Directors handle planning and client relations.

-Is it hard to become a mortuary assistant?
+How to become a funeral service assistant?

-What is a funeral service assistant?
+What are the duties of a funeral assistant?

 More about Funeral Services Assistant jobs